 Are Oklahoma Divorce Records Public Information?

 Oklahoma divorce records can be obtained by querying the office of the court clerk in the county where the divorce was granted.
 To request these records, interested persons are required to send a written request detailing all the information required to facilitate the record search.
-The information required includes the full name of the divorcees, the place and date of the divorce and the case file number of the record.
+The information required includes the full name of the divorcees, the place and date of the divorce, and the case file number of the record.
 All information pertaining to Oklahoma county courts as well as their respective contact information can be obtained using the OSCN Court System Map.

 Are Oklahoma Birth Records Public Information?

-- The subject of the record
+- The person named on the record

 - The parent of the subject (if named on the record)